llinsenli/RAG-QA/README.md

 # Retrieval-Augmented Generation (RAG) QA System

-This project implements a Retrieval-Augmented Generation (RAG) QA system using [Sentence BERT](https://www.sbert.net/docs/sentence_transformer/training_overview.html#dataset) for embeddings and Llama as the language model for question answering.
+This project implements a Retrieval-Augmented Generation (RAG) QA system using [Sentence BERT](https://www.sbert.net/docs/sentence_transformer/training_overview.html#dataset) for embeddings and gpt2 as the language model for question answering.
 The system takes a query, reads context from a file, retrieves related content from the web, and combines these to provide an answer.

 ## Overview